 Treatment for senior ADHD may involve medications that are prescribed to people of every age, such as Adderall.
 However, these medications can sometimes raise blood pressure, and they may not be suitable for all senior adults.
 Psychotherapy can also be used to help seniors learn how to change the behaviors caused by ADHD.
 Learning how to eliminate distractions and organize one’s life using technology, calendars and other devices can also help seniors minimize the effects of ADHD on their lives.

 If you or a senior relative could use help managing day-to-day activities, turn to Home Care Assistance.
 Our caregivers offer medication reminders, provide transportation, and help with tasks like preparing healthy meals and light housekeeping.
-To learn more about our care services, including hourly, respite, and live-in senior care in El Dorado County, please give us a call at (916) 358-3801 or (530) 409-4411 today!
+To learn more about our care services, including hourly, respite, and live-in senior care in El Dorado Count, please give us a call at (916) 358-3801 or (530) 409-4411 today!